 {For each continuous feature\,(such as meson mass), the model employs an augmented embedding module detailed in Sec.
 2.1 and illustrated in \autoref{F-one-Transformer}(a), which performs a linear transformation on each continuous feature value and then maps it into the same $d$-dimensional space, namely,

-where $\bm{w},\bm{b}\in \mathbbm{R}^d$ denote the weight and bias vector exclusive to the corresponding feature $x_\up{num}$.
-In addition, in order to enable the model to effectively utilize all the information of the raw data, we designed a mask value for each numerical feature to denote whether this value exists.
+where $\bm{w},\bm{b}\in \mathbbm{R}^d$ denote the weight and bias vectors exclusive to the corresponding feature $x_\up{num}$.
+In addition, in order to enable the model to effectively utilize all the information of the raw data, we designed a mask value for each numerical feature to indicate whether this value is determined.
 Then we concatenate the embedding vectors of each feature-mask pair, and then fuse them through a linear layer to generate a single vector, namely,

 where the symbol `;' in above bracket denotes the concatenation operation.
 The above process ensures that the model can deal with a feature with determined or undetermined value. }

 All tokenized feature vectors will be concatenated with a special classification token [CLS] in the sequence dimension to form the final input sequence.
 The sequence is then fed into a Transformer encoder consisting of $L$ identical layers stacked together.
 Each layer of the encoder consists of two core submodules: a Multi-Head Self-Attention module and a feedforward network, which is graphically shown in \autoref{F-one-Transformer}(b).